morph-dev/portal-network-specs/state/head-mpt-state-network.md

 ### Content ID Derivation Function

-TODO: Consider chaning name to Content Path
+TODO: Consider changing name to Content Path

 The content id is derived only from content's trie path (and contract's address in the case of the contracts's trie node).
 It's primary use case is in figuring out which nodes on the network should